Tekki/sql-ledger/doc/api.md

 # Introduction to the API

+## JSON and HTML API

+There are two ways to communicate programmatically with SQL-Ledger.
+The first is to make requests to the API endpoint that returns a JSON response.
+The second is to simulate a browser and imitate step by step the actions of a user.

 ## Prerequisites

-The API is an additional script that runs in the SQL-Ledger infrastructure.
+In both approaches scripts that run in the SQL-Ledger infrastructure are called.
-This means it uses the same frontend as the other parts of SQL-Ledger and calls to the endpoints are made with the `action` parameter.
 The client that makes these calls must be able to store SQL-Ledger's authentication cookie.

-The following examples are written in Perl, but the same approach can be used in other languages.
-It is even possible to access the API from the browser.
+The following code is written in Perl, but the same method can be used in other languages, for example in Python with the module BeautifulSoap.
+It is even possible to make simple API calls in the browser or in the with `curl` or `wget`.

-To run the examples, two additional Perl modules have to be installed with
+To run the examples, two, respectively three additional Perl modules have to be installed with

 ```
-cpanm Mojolicious Print::Colored
+cpanm Mojolicious \
+  Print::Colored  \
+  HTML::Form      # only for the HTML API
 ```

 ## Authentication